MaciejCieslik1/Makao/README.md

 ## 🎯 Game Preparation

-Player can choose the number of computer opponents (1, 2 or 3) and a difficulty level (easy or hard)
+Player can choose the number of computer opponents (1, 2 or 3) and a difficulty level (easy or hard).

 ## ℹ️ Game Rules